 4c.
 Evaluate predictions of emergency demand

 This notebooks show evaluate the predicted distributions against observed numbers, for the whole test set.
-I will evaluate the predictions by specialty using the approaches covered in a previous notebook.
+I will evaluate the predictions by specialty using the approaches covered in notebook 3b.

 - Histograms of observed versus expected values